What Was The Book Common Sense About

 • The Tyranny of British Rule: Paine meticulously detailed the ways in which the British government had abused its power over the American colonies.
 He accused the King of acting as a tyrant, prioritizing British interests over the welfare of the colonists.
 He pointed to the oppressive laws and policies imposed on the colonies, arguing that they were designed to exploit and control the American people.

 • The Advantages of Independence: Paine argued that independence was not only desirable but also necessary for the prosperity and security of the American colonies.
 He envisioned a future where America could trade freely with the rest of the world, free from the restrictions imposed by British mercantilist policies.
 He also argued that an independent America would be able to avoid being drawn into European wars and conflicts.
-Furthermore, he emphasized that America had the resources and manpower to thrive as an independent nation.
+On top of that, he emphasized that America had the resources and manpower to thrive as an independent nation.

 • The Call for a Republican Government: Paine advocated for the establishment of a republican government in America, where power would be derived from the consent of the governed.
 He believed that a republic, based on principles of popular sovereignty and representative democracy, would be the best way to ensure liberty and justice for all citizens.
 He rejected the notion of a monarchy or aristocracy, arguing that these forms of government were inherently prone to corruption and abuse of power.